valkobarnabas/main-street-muncher/README.md

 # Main Street Muncher
 Turn any OpenStreetMap neighborhood into a playable street maze.
 Zoom to a dense grid, press **Play**, then control a car on the streets you selected.
 Collect the dots and dodge the traffic cones.
-Based off the 2015/17 Google Maps April Fools' Pac-Man pranks.
+Based off the 2015/17 Google Maps April Fools' Pac-Man games.

 ## How to play